evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusive/_index.md

 ## Performance

 The Hongqi E-HS9 Exclusive has a maximum power of 405KW (551hp).
 The total torque is 670nm.
 The 0-100km/h sprint (0-62mph) takes 4,9 seconds.
-The top speed is 200 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 200 km/h.

 ## Battery, range, and charging